 The zero point of the absolute pressure scale is the vacuum.
 Data on absolute pressure therefore always refer to the vacuum and result from the difference to the vacuum.
 The absolute pressure is indicated by the index pabs .
 In industrial applications, the absolute pressure is the sum of the atmospheric pressure and the process pressure.

-Typical applications have always included atmospheric pressure measurements, such as barometers or altimeters in airplanes.
-The weight force of our atmosphere determines the atmospheric pressure pamb.
-At sea level, atmospheric pressure is about 1013 mbarabs and it decreases as the altitude increases.
-At the peak of Mount Everest, for example, the atmospheric pressure is only approx. 400 mbarabs.
+Typical applications have always been air pressure measurements, e.g. barometers or altimeters in airplanes.
+The weight of our atmosphere determines the air pressure Pamb.
+This is about 1013 mbarabs at sea level and decreases with increasing geographical altitude.
+At the summit of Mount Everest, for example, it is only about 400 mbarabs.

-In weather forecasts, the course of atmospheric pressure is depicted using isobars (Fig. 1).
-Places with the same air pressure are connected by lines.
-These isobars are usually subdivided in increments of 5 hPa.
+In weather forecasts, the course of atmospheric pressure is shown in so-called isobars (see figure above).
+Locations with the same atmospheric pressure are connected by lines.
+These isobars are usually divided in steps of 5 hPa.